 After-school programs are available in elementary schools for kindergarten through fifth grade students from 2:30 until 6 p.m. each day school is in session.
 Registration is held at local schools.

-ALTERNATIVE EDUCATION PROGRAM
+ALTERNATIVE EDUCATION

-The District provides a n alternative program limited to students who have incurred disciplinary action for behavior or have experienced academic failure in sub-jects.
-The program provided in off-campus, business-like community locations.
+The district provides several alternative education programs limited to students who have incurred disciplinary action for behavior.
+The program is provided in off-campus, business-like community locations.

 ASSISTANCE PROGRAMS